A new build ‘House for Life’ in Devon

 The very contemporary build is principally a single storey, flat-roofed, four-bedroom house with a partial basement taking advantage of the sloping nature of the site.
 The internal dimensions are approximately 300 square metres for the main floor and 100 square metres for the basement.
-The main floor will have four bedrooms, with the rest of it being open plan but divided into various zones, while the basement will have a large living space plus the plant room and a large storage room.
+The main floor has four bedrooms, with the rest of it being open plan but divided into various zones, while the basement has a large living space plus the plant room and a large storage room.
 While being contemporary and clean, the external design of the house reflects its siting next to a classic walled kitchen garden.
 It has a glass roofed courtyard-style room at its centre, and a “virtual path” running right through the house along the line of the former garden path between a gate into the walled garden and the gardener’s cottage on the other side of the house.
 It has a simple but elegant brick front, matching the old wall, with a discreet entry porch and a slim window opening to one side, while its most distinctive feature is a contemporary glass oriel window emerging through the wall.
-The rest of the house sitting behind the front wall is dark rendered with a large proportion of triple-glazing.
+The rest of the house sitting behind the front wall is black rendered with a large proportion of triple-glazing.
 Construction is by advanced SIPS panels manufactured off site and consisting of a mixture of standard and bespoke panels.

-The house will be designed and built on Passivhaus principles, utilising air-source heating, a mechanical ventilation and heat recovery system, solar power generation, electric and thermal energy storage, super-insulation, triple-glazing throughout and low energy lighting.
+The house has been designed and built on Passivhaus principles, utilising air-source heating, a mechanical ventilation and heat recovery system, solar power generation, electric and thermal energy storage, super-insulation, triple-glazing throughout and low energy lighting.
 Its layout and orientation is designed to maximise the benefits of natural solar heating.
 It is expected to be at least energy neutral overall, and performance so far shows that it will be very likely to be energy positive, generating more power than it consumes.
 The water supply is from a borehole on site.

 There is a parking area for several cars at the front of the plot, immediately off the minor road.